Those Pesky Lawsuits

 However, there were circumstances where the modern punitive damages were allowed.
 (Ex 21 again):

-32. If the ox shall push a manservant or a maidservant; he shall give unto their master thirty shekels of silver, and the ox shall be stoned.
+32 If the ox gores a male servant or a female servant, the owner must pay thirty shekels of silver, and the ox must be stoned.

 Perhaps the ox goring scenario is the proper precedent for the modern coffee cup scenario.
 If so, then the court could assess punitive damages as was done, and if those responsible considered the monetary damages excessive, then they could refuse the ransom and opt for “eye for eye”, in this case subjecting themselves to the hot coffee treatment.

-But note that elsewhere the idea of monetary compensation for life is deprecated.
-Numbers 35:
+But note that elsewhere the idea of monetary compensation for life is deprecated:

-31. Moreover ye shall take no satisfaction for the life of a murderer, which is guilty of death: but he shall be surely put to death.
+31 Moreover, you must not accept a ransom for the life of a murderer who is guilty of death; he must surely be put to death.

-33. So ye shall not pollute the land wherein ye are: for blood it defileth the land: and the land cannot be cleansed of the blood that is shed therein, but by the blood of him that shed it.
+33 "You must not pollute the land where you live, for blood defiles the land, and the land cannot be cleansed of the blood that is shed there, except by the blood of the person who shed it.

-The references to cities of refuge are quite interesting.
+But there was an alternative to death for manslaughter: the cities of refuge.
 They are described in detail in Numbers 35.
 I will have you look it up since the quote is long.
 The basic idea is that someone guilty of manslaughter could be legally killed by an “avenger,” presumably a member or agent of the victims family.
 However, if the one who committed manslaughter were to flee to one of six cities of refuge, he could not legally be killed unless proven to be an intentional murderer.
 But this protection only applied as long as the manslayer stayed in the city of refuge.
 This condition lasted until the death of the chief priest, so I presume that this averaged out as a decade or two.
 After the death of the chief priest, this internal exile ended and the manslayer could safely return home.

 The city of refuge concept is an interesting alternative to fines or outright imprisonment for accidental deaths caused by reckless behavior, such as drunk driving.
 Our system of safety regulation is not objective.
 Different people lose different amounts of driving skills due to blood alcohol levels.
 Some impaired drivers properly drive slowly and carefully when impaired.
 They are no more dangerous than the aged who are just as impaired when sober.
 On the other hand, some people drive more aggressively when drunk; they are the truly dangerous.
 By having a real punishment, drinkers can judge for themselves what is safe and take true responsibility for their choices.
 Exile to a city of refuge is a punishment that modern juries should be able to stomach, so the threat of such punishment would be real.
-Accidental death could be punished by a life sentence of such exile – on the order of 20 years or more.
+Accidental death could be punished by a “life sentence” of such exile – on the order of 20 years or more.
 Lesser damages could result in shorter terms.